 Students have the opportunity to be involved in the planning of their class activities by running for a class office.
-A student must be in regular class standing in order to hold a class office.
+A student must be in regular class standing to hold a class office.
 Elections are held and only receive votes from within their class.

-- o President
+- President

 - Vice President

-- Pastor
+- o Pastor

-- Secretary - o Treasurer
+- Secretary - Treasurer